FalseCodee/Legacy-Armies/README.md

 # Legacy-Armies
 Plugins made by me used on Legacy Armies.
-IP: play.legacyarmies.ml
-VERSION: 1.12.2
+(Not including plugins forked to fit the version)